What is Technical Analysis Software?

 - Highest levels of security as all of the analyst’s custom calculations are stored locally on the client device.

 The negatives of client-based architecture:

-- The size of the data download is very large, especially for real-time data streams
+- The size of the data download is enormous, especially for real-time data streams.

 Modern Cloud-Based Software Architecture